-On November 19, 2015, the Company issued a \$2.3 million note payable to an unaffiliated third party.
-The non-interest bearing note was collateralized by the land to which it related and had no recourse to any other assets or the Company.
-The note matured and was paid in full on November 19, 2017.
+On November 19, 2015, the Company issued a \$2.3 million note payable to an unaffiliated third party which matures on November 19, 2017.
+The non-interest bearing note is collateralized by the land to which it relates and has no recourse to any other assets or the Company.
+At August 31, 2017, the outstanding note payable balance totaled \$2.3 million.

 On September 23, 2016, the Company issued a \$5.8 million note payable to an unaffiliated third party which initially matured on September 23, 2017.
-The note payable was modified prior to maturity to provide for a maturity date of January 2, 2018 with an interest rate of 6.00%.
-The note was collateralized by the land to which it related and had no recourse to any other assets or the Company.
-The note, along with interest, was paid in full on January 2, 2018.
+The note payable was modified prior to maturity, has an interest rate of 6.00%, and matures on January 2, 2018.
+The note is collateralized by the land to which it relates and has no recourse to any other assets or the Company.
+At August 31, 2017, the outstanding note payable balance, including accrued interest, totaled \$5.9 million.